Habs17/Guassian-Elimination/README.md

-# Projects
+# Gaussian Elimination
-A culmination of school and personal projects.
+Solving a system of equations using Gaussian Elimination.